uma-email/poc/README.md

 Prerequisites:

 * Both authorization servers support the token exchange extension of OAuth2 ([RFC 8693][3]).
-* AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server.
+* The AS-RqP publishes its metadata on a URL /.well-known/oauth-authorization-server.
-* RqP Client is registered at AS-RqP as a public or confidential client and is authorized at AS-RqP by RP and has an access token with user claims.
+* The RqP Client is registered at the AS-RqP as a public or confidential client and is authorized at the AS-RqP by a RP and has an access token with user claims.
-* RqP Client is registered at AS-RO as a public or confidential client.
+* The RqP Client is registered at the AS-RO as a public or confidential client..
-* RO registers RS at AS-RO to protect its RS API.
+* The RO registers the RS at the AS-RO to protect its RS API.

 Steps:

-1. ...
-2. ...
+1. The RqP Client requests the AS-RO to get a permission ticket to access the 'RS API' resource.
+The created permission ticket is an access token with a scope 'ticket'.
+2. The AS-RO returns the permission ticket.
+3. The RqP Client creates a ticket challenge derived from the permission ticket using the following transformation ticket_challenge = Base64URL-Encode(SHA256(ticket)).
+4. At the AS-RqP the RqP Client requests a claims token by presenting the access token with user claims and the created ticket challenge.
+5. The AS-RqP returns the claims token.
+6. At the AS-RO the RqP Client requests an access token by presenting the claims token and the permission ticket.
+7. After an authorization assessment, it is positive, the AS-RO returns the access token.
+8. With the valid access token the RqP Client tries to access the 'RS API'.
+9. The RS validates the access token, it is valid, the RS allow access the protected 'RS API' resource.

 ## Demo and Documentation